Lindsay Langston

-Lindsay Anne Langston (born February 7, 1979) is an American archer.
+Lindsay Langston (born 1979) is an American archer.
 She competed in the women's individual and team events at the 1996 Summer Olympics.

 Early life and education

 Born in Modesto, California, Langston first became interested in archery by watching her father participate in tournaments, and he gifted her a bow for her ninth birthday after recognizing her talent.
 She would practice archery in her back yard and would get pointers from her father and coach.
 She had other interests including pool and play writing and had considered quitting archery because of the struggle to keep up with school work, due to competition commitments.
 Her father coached her from the age of 9 and praised her confidence which he believed was key to her achieving success.
 She came from a family of archers, with many males on her father's side being involved in the sport, although noted her brother preferred "faster-paced sports".
 When offered the choice by her mother between piano and archery, she chose the latter and reasoned that "it's all on yourself.
 You don't have to pass something to somebody and hope they catch it".
 Her family moved to Albuquerque in 1990.

 Langston attended Eisenhower Middle School during the early 1990s, La Cueva High School around 1993 and Eldorado High School around 1995.
 Outside of archery, she was also interested in film and expected her interest in archery to "diminish" as she got older.
 In 1998, she attended Mountain View High School where she was a member of the student council.
 She expressed a hope in 1995 of attending the University of California, Los Angeles when the time was right due to them being "the only school that offers scholarships for archery".